drvinceknight/pfm/_sources/tools-for-mathematics/04-matrices/tutorial/main.md

 A = sym.Matrix([[a, 1, 1], [1, a, 1], [1, 1, 2]])
 ```

-We can now create a variable `determinant` and assign it the value of the
+You can now create a variable `determinant` and assign it the value of the
 determinant of $A$:

 ```{code-cell} ipython3